 - Resources availability.
 The scarcity and availability of resources have shaped maritime networks for close to two centuries and remain the main component, ton-wise, of maritime shipping.
 Energy, mineral, and agricultural trades have distinct shipping networks and specialized port facilities designed to handle bulk cargoes such as petroleum, natural gas, coal, grains, alumina, and iron ore.

 Another characteristic of the contemporary commercial setting concerns imbalances in trade flows.
 For instance, China exports more than it imports with partners such as the United States and the European Union.
 Trade imbalances directly reflect imbalances in shipping flows.
 For bulk trade such as energy and minerals, it is common that a return trip will be empty.
 For containerized trade, the load factors of return trips are lower, and the share of empty containers higher.
-The imbalanced trade structure is also reflected in the composition of container imports and exports that defers substantially.
-Further, trade imbalances imply the repositioning of empty containers that account for about 20% of global container moves.
+The imbalanced trade structure is also reflected in the composition of container imports and exports that differs substantially.
+Further, trade imbalances imply the repositioning of empty containers that accounts for about 20% of global container moves.

-Geographical and economic shifts in international trade are directly observable in the evolution of the level of trade intensity by ocean, as the Trans-Pacific trade grew faster than the Trans-Atlantic trade.
+Geographical and economic shifts in international trade are directly observable in the evolution of the level of trade intensity by ocean, as the Trans-Pacific trade has grown faster than the Trans-Atlantic trade.
 The most significant trade flows are between Asia and North America (especially the United States), between Europe and North America, and between Europe and Asia.
 The associated maritime routes are the most commercially used with sizeable trade going through chokepoints such as the Strait of Malacca (30% of global trade transiting), the Suez Canal (15%), the Strait of Gibraltar, and the Panama Canal (5%).
-These bottlenecks allow for connecting the major systems of maritime circulation where the transatlantic, the transpacific, and the Asia-Europe routes dominate.
-North-south flows are complementing these east-west routes, many of which interacting at major transshipment hubs around Singapore, Dubai, and the Caribbean (Panama, Cartagena, Kingston).
+These bottlenecks allow connection between major systems of maritime circulation where the transatlantic, the transpacific, and the Asia-Europe routes dominate.
+North-south flows are complementing these east-west routes, many of which interact at major transshipment hubs around Singapore, Dubai, and the Caribbean (Panama, Cartagena, Kingston).
 The evolution of international trade shapes the structure of maritime shipping networks and port development as shipping lines tend to organize their services to connect the dominant trade flows directly, and the less dominant trade flows indirectly through transhipments.